onepullnixxa/Trivia-Game-API-Project/README.md

 ## Future Enhancements

-- The ability to reset the page after each incorrect answer
+- The ability to reset the page after each incorrect answer.
+- Randomize the placement of the correct and incorrect choices.
+- Properly adjust the alignment of theS main question display.